PavCasian/PavCasian.github.io/index.md

 JUN 2017 - SEP 2017 <br>
 SECURITY WATCHDOG <br>
 SCREENING SPECIALIST <br>
 Pavel was part of a team that delivered worldwide screening services, which included past employment and education checks.
 He showed ability to work to own initiative and portrayed first class problem-solving skills through finding the most reliable source that could confirm the specific roles of his candidates.
-Pavel was also in close contact with the stakeholders (clients, candidates and his team) to ensure that they are informed of the process.
+Pavel was also in close contact with the stakeholders (clients, candidates and his team) to ensure that they are informed of the process.<br>
 <br>
 JUN 2017 - SEP 2017 <br>
 NATIVO LTD <br>